djoshea/neuropixel-utils/docs/imec_dataset.md

 ## Making copies and symbolic links

-You can generate a copy of a dataset using
+You can generate a copy of a dataset using:

 ```matlab
 [imecOut] = imec.saveTransformedDataset(outPath, 'writeAP', true, 'writeLF', true);